Vasectomy is a method of male sterilization that involves the section and ligation of the male's vas deferens through a surgical procedure.

 - Sperm donation for artificial insemination (AI) or IVF depending on the characteristics of the woman.

-How much is pregnancy likely after vasectomy?
+What is the risk of pregnancy after vasectomy?

 It is important to remember that pregnancy can occur in the first few months after a vasectomy, so it is recommended that an additional method of contraception be used.